What is Customer Experience (CX)?

 When the customer received it within one day, he again tweeted with disbelief that he had indeed received the package as promised by Amazon.

 This went viral as the customer experience here was exceptional.
-A company like Amazon offers exceptional customer experience which makes shoppers come back again and again.
+A company like Amazon offers an exceptional customer experience that makes shoppers come back again and again.

 5. Customer Experience Develops Competitive Advantage